0xadri/notes-js/__interview_qs_front-end.md

 -------------------------------------------------------

-# examples of poor accessibility?
+# Examples of poor accessibility?

 - Poor contrast between text and background - this directly impacts accessibility, as it can make content difficult or impossible to read for users with visual impairments